Strategic Design Fiction

 We pulled the rabbit out of the hat

 After the loss of a loved one is not the time to build trust with prospective customers.
-If we want to build relationships with beneficiaries, we need to engage long before loss.
+If we want to build relationships with beneficiaries and strengthen brand loyalty, we need to engage long before loss.

 This pulled the planning before loss phase into focus as a new strategic area for the company.